joaotextor/trading-center/README.md

 - AWS Amplify as backend/frontend as the hosting service.
 - MongoDB Atlas (Serverless) as databaes.
 - AWS S3 to store the image files.

+**Live Preview**

+Version 1.0 was able to be run only on local machine.
+After finishing the JS Fullstack Course, I refactored the code to put the app online.
+Version 2.0 can be accessed [HERE](https://tradingcenter.joaotextor.com)

 **To deploy the project on your local machine:**